Kathie Brown Roberts P.C.

 Why Hire A CELA Attorney

-As a CELA, Kathie is certified to have:
+As a CELA, Kathie and Allison have been certified to have:

 • Been licensed to practice law in at least one state and be in good standing with all Bar Associations where she is licensed to practice;